Localization in momentum space of ultracold atoms in incommensurate lattices: Results and discussions

-The amplitude of the oscillations also changes with $\lambda$, affecting its visibility.
+The amplitude of the oscillations in both real and momentum space also changes with $\lambda$, affecting its visibility.
 The latter can be calculated from the frequency spectrum of the numerical solution of Eq.~(\ref{eq:AA}), as the ratio between the modulus of the Fourier component of frequency $\nu(\lambda)$ and the modulus of the component at zero frequency.
 In a consistent way, one can define the visibility in the three-mode approximation; for the oscillations in momentum space for $\lambda<2$, the visibility can be written as $(1/2)\gamma_1\gamma_2 g_{0,1}g_{0,2}/[(\gamma_1 g_{0,1})^2+(\gamma_2 g_{0,2})^2]$.
 A similar definition can be given in real space for $\lambda>2$.
 In Fig.~\ref{fig:visibility_oo} we show the visibility of the oscillations as a function of $\lambda$.
 The points are the numerical results, while the lines represent the three-mode approximation.
 We have used two values for the width of the initial Gaussian wave packet, namely $\sigma=0$ (i.e., a $\delta$-function) and $\sigma=10$.
 In the upper panel, the two values of $\sigma$ are used for $\lambda<2$ and $\lambda>2$, respectively.
 They correspond to a broad initial wave packet both in momentum space for $\lambda<2$ and real space for $\lambda>2$.
 In the bottom panel we use again the same values of $\sigma$, but in the opposite regions, so to have a narrow initial wave packet in both spaces \citep{width}.
 One can see that the visibility depends significantly on both $\sigma$ and $\lambda$.
 Again, the three-mode approximation is qualitatively correct, except near $\lambda=2$.
 We observe that the three-mode approximation gives a better agreement for a narrow initial distribution (lower panel), as in the opposite case of a broad distribution many modes are initially excited and this approximation is not expected to be accurate.
 Another interesting feature is the effect of the duality of the AA model.
 Indeed, in both panels, the results in the region $\lambda<2$ almost coincide with those in the region $\lambda>2$ under the change of variable $\lambda \to 4/\lambda$, provided the initial distributions are broad (upper panel) or narrow (lower panel) in both momentum and real spaces; this duality also implies the continuity at $\lambda=2$.